You’d never know these Chocolate Lava Cakes are gluten-free, vegan, and refined sugar-free. This fancy, decadent dessert is 5-star restaurant worthy.

 - ½ bag Think Eat Live Sunflour Brownie Mix about ¾ cup

-- 1 tbsp egg replacer or chia seeds 3 tbsp filtered water
+- 1 tablespoon egg replacer or chia seeds 3 tablespoon filtered water

 - ¼ cup applesauce

-- 1 tbsp sunflower butter or nut butter
+- 1 tablespoon sunflower butter or nut butter

 - 6 gems Hu Chocolate